redox-os/book/src/ch09-03-porting-applications.md

 """
 ```
 - Insert `git =` to clone your software repository, if it's not available the build system will build the contents inside the `source` folder on recipe directory.
+- Insert `branch =` if your want to use other branch.
 - Insert `tar =` to download/extract tarballs, this can be used instead of `git =`.
 - Insert `patches =` to use patch files, they need to be in the same directory of `recipe.toml` (not needed if your program compile/run without patches).
 - Insert `dependencies =` if your software have dependencies, to make it work your dependencies/libraries need their own recipes (if your software doesn't need this, remove it from your `recipe.toml`).